Dominic Carter (journalist): Broadcasting career

 In 2008, the Time Warner Station expanded its news coverage during the political conventions, sending Carter to both the Democratic and Republican conventions.
 At the same time, the station's coverage of those events was made available through Time Warner Cable to customers outside the New York City.

 As of 2023, Carter is heard weeknights on WABC Radio from Midnight - 1 AM ET.
-The last segment of his program features talk show host, Frank Morano, who follows him nightly.
+The last segment of his program used to feature talk show host, Frank Morano, who followed him nightly.

 Books

 In 2007, Carter released No Momma's Boy (iUniverse, May 1, 2007), a memoir that documents Carter's troubled relationship with his mother, who had been clinically diagnosed with paranoid schizophrenia.
 The book describes Carter's journey from the public school system and the housing projects of New York City to his career in journalism.
 Carter has traveled across the United States speaking about his life and book.

 As of 2021, Carter is heard on WABC 770AM from 4:00-5:00PM on Sunday, and on weekday earliest mornings from midnight to 1:00 AM.